Hertford British Hospital: History

 The site was taken over as a British military hospital and from 1957 to 1961 run by the War Office.
 This association ended in 1963, when the British Government arranged for the hospital to become financially independent.

 In 2008, the Hertford British Hospital merged with the neighbouring Hôpital du Perpetuel Secours on Rue Kleber, to form the Institut Hospitalier Franco-Britannique.

-The current Patron of the charity is the 9th Marquess of Hertford: his prédécesseur as Patron was Queen Elizabeth The Queen Mother.
+The current Patron of the charity is the 9th Marquess of Hertford: his predecessor as Patron was Queen Elizabeth The Queen Mother.